The Employment of Non-EEA Doctors in Ireland

 It is important to note that this cost excludes lawyer fees.

-The Immigration Advice Service has an abundance of knowledge and experience in immigration law, having established itself as a leading organisation of immigration lawyers in Ireland and the UK.
+The Immigration Advice Service has an abundance of knowledge and experience in immigration law, having established itself as a leading organisation of immigration consultants in Ireland and the UK.

-This includes preparing and submitting visa and nationality applications, helping with asylum claims, submitting judicial reviews, appealing decisions and providing detailed, tailored legal advice.
+This includes preparing and submitting visa and nationality applications, helping with asylum claims, submitting judicial reviews, appealing decisions and providing detailed, tailored advice, information that is usually provided by an immigration lawyer.

 If you require help with any immigration matter, call IAS on (+353) 061 518 025.